-TEEN DATING VIOLENCE The Amesbury Public School system is committed to creating a school climate that is supportive, respectful, and safe.
-It is further committed to a climate that is free of violence and harassment among students, staff, and visitors in it's schools.
+The Amesbury Public Schools is committed to creating a school climate that is supportive, respectful, and safe.
+It is further committed to a climate that is free of violence and harassment among students, staff, and visitors in its schools.

 The Amesbury Public Schools will not tolerate any displays of teen dating violence in its schools, on school grounds, or at school functions.
 Acts of violence will be dealt with promptly.
 If an incidence of dating violence occurs, interventions will include disciplinary action up to and including expulsion.
 Additionally, recommendations for counseling may be made.